Thursday, December 29, 2005

 Ten Years Since Mockingbird

+Boo is the most enigmatic and haunting character I have come across in literature.
+This character, not seen until the final pages of the book is made a monster of by the town because of certain rumours.
+And the way Harper Lee (the author) describes him from the point of view of those kids made us all shudder.
+There is an incident when the kids are playing and their ball falls into the neighboring Radley house.
+They are terrified to get the ball fearing that Boo (who incidentally never comes out) will do something awful to them.
+And Jayshree Akka never once told us until we came to the climax, so to speak, that Boo Radley was such a hero!
 It was the way we all read this book together which also made it so special.
 12-13 years old at that time things like racial discrimination (read caste, in our country’s context), rape, etc were stuff we were blissfully unaware of .Ok, we had seen a few crude rape scenes from a few crude movies, but it was something which we probably did not fully comprehend.
 But reading through the book and our teacher putting things in perspective, gave some of us our first true insight into the real world.
 Even a small character like the Finch housemaid was so poignant.
 And those unforgettable lines after Boo rescues the kids, which Scout narrates in retrospect-

 “ Neighbors bring food with death and flowers with sickness and little things in between.
 Boo was our neighbor.
 He gave us two soap dolls, a broken watch and chain, a pair of good-luck pennies, and our lives.
 But neighbors give in return.
 We never put back into the tree what we took out of it: we had given him nothing, and it made me sad.”